How to Get a Car Insurance Quote Without Submitting Personal Information

 TRANSITIONING BETWEEN QUOTE TYPES

 When shopping for car insurance, use anonymous and binding quotes sequentially.
-Start with anonymous estimates to identify two to three promising companies while maintaining privacy.
+Start with anonymous estimates to identify two or three promising companies.
 Then request binding quotes only from the finalists.
-This approach allows you to get the most accurate rates while sharing the least personal information.
+This approach provides the most accurate rates while sharing the least personal information.

 What Information Is Needed for a Car Insurance Quote?